jnstockley/AddressBookREST/README.md

 # AddressBookREST

+UPDATE!!!!
+I am currently working on updating Address Book REST!
+Look forward to an update in the next few weeks.

 I have posted a minor update with some bug fixes and have made some improvements to help with my address book ui program that is upcoming.
 I will hopefully start making this program a whole lot better this summer when I am done with school.

 Features I plan to add: